kupske/kupske.github.io/_pages/about.md

   - /about.html
 ---

-**UNDER CONSTRUCTION**
 Full professor (with tenure) of Phonetics and Phonology and Second Language Development, Department of English, [Universidade Federal da Bahia](https://www.ufba.br){:target="_blank"}, Brazil.

 Professor at the [Graduate Program in Language and Culture (PPGLinC)](http://www.ppglinc.ufba.br/){:target="_blank"}, Universidade Federal da Bahia, Brazil.

 Director of the Speech Sciences Laboratory (LaFALA-UFBA) and the Center for Bilingualism and Complexity Studies.

-I teach courses related to English phonetics and phonology, second language acquisition and linguistic theory.
-My main activities address the development, the attrition and the interaction between speech perception and production, drawing on ideas from sociophonetics and experimental phonetics.
-My current research aims to investigate language attrition with a focus on how bilinguals change their abilities to produce and perceive their L1 in L2‐dominant settings.
+I currently lecture in *English Phonetics and Phonology, Second Language Acquisition and Linguistic Theory (drawing on concepts from Lab.
+Phonology and Sociophonetics)*.
+My studies addresse the adaptability (development and attrition/drift) of native and nonnative speech perception and production.
+By drawing on theories and methodologies from Complex Dynamic Systems Theory, Psycholinguistics, Laboratory Phonology, Experimental Phonetics and Sociophonetics, my research aims to investigate the impact of L2 development on L1 speech.
+I am interested in how speakers adapt their speech production over lifespan and bilingualism in general.

+I am interested in **supervising undergraduate and graduate (MA and Doctorate) students** in the above, as well as in Phonetics and Phonology applied to language teaching.

 <a href="	osf.io/rabw7" target="_blank"><img src="/images/osf.png" style="float: left; width: 5%; margin-right: 1%; margin-bottom: 0.5em;"></a><a href="http://lattes.cnpq.br/5896539533884923" target="_blank"><img src="/images/lattes-azul-2.png" style="float: left; width: 8%; margin-right: 2%; margin-bottom: 0.5em;"></a>